-Lately, two famous blender brands on the market have caught many customers’ great attention.
+We have two famous blender brands to review which has been caught many customers’ great attention for more than 5 years.
 These are Vitamix vs Ninja!

 Both brands are making these products that pose serious competition in the market.
 Funnily, they put it outright without any fear of criticism of how their respective products are superior to their competitors.
 To specify, Ninja Kitchen does that brave thing.